 Catch the sunset from Mirador de Turi

-The Mirador de Turi is about a 15-minute drive from Cuenca’s Centro Historico and gives you one of the best views you can get of the city.
-I did not realize just how big Cuenca was until I found myself looking at its vastness from this mirador.
-There is no bad time of day to go to the Mirador de Turi.
+The Mirador de Turi is a 15-minute drive from Cuenca’s Centro Historico and gives you one of the best views of the city.
+I did not realize just how big Cuenca was until I found myself in awe at its vastness from the mirador.
+There is no bad time of day to visit Mirador de Turi.
 However, the sunset can be one for the ages if you are lucky to have some clear-ish skies.

 Cuenca can be unpredictable when it comes to clouds so it can be a gloomy one or it can be an unforgettable one.
 Either way, it is worth going up here and drinking a warm canelazo and a caramel-filled churro.
 The vibe here is quite nice as it will usually have a few other people enjoying the sunset with you.
 A view like this is best shared, after all.